nicanam/demo_digipro/VERCEL_DEPLOYMENT.md

 ## 🎯 Status: **FULLY READY FOR VERCEL DEPLOYMENT**

-This Next.js application has been tested and is production-ready for Vercel deployment.
+This Next.js "Mortgage Example" application has been tested and is production-ready for Vercel deployment.

 ---